 For the denominator.
 Estimation models such as Spectrum are the preferred source for the number of people living with HIV.
-If models other than Spectrum are used, documentation of the estimation method and uncertainty bounds should be provided.
+UNAIDS will work with countries to develop a Spectrum model that matches the estimate of people living with HIV if estimates other than those produced through Spectrum are used.